-We adopted the Public Company Share Incentive Plan, or the Public Company Plan, in 2021 in preparation for this offering, to replace the 2017 PRC Plan.
-The purpose of the Public Company Plan is to recognize and reward participants for their contribution to our company, to attract suitable personnel and to provide incentives to them to remain with and further contribute to us.
+We adopted the Public Company Share Incentive Plan, or the Public Company Plan is to recognize and reward participants for their contribution to our company, to attract suitable personnel and to provide incentives to them to remain with and further contribute to us.

 Under the Public Company Plan, the maximum aggregate number of ordinary shares we are authorized to issue pursuant to equity awards granted thereunder, subject to certain adjustments pursuant to the terms thereof, is 51,029,546 Class A ordinary shares, which have been reserved for issuance pursuant to the Public Company Plan accordingly.
-The awards representing 14,196,882 Class A ordinary shares issued under the 2017 PRC Plan was fully replaced by the awards issued under the Public Company Plan before the completion of this offering.
-As of the completion of this offering, a total of 17,868,628 share options corresponding to 17,868,628 underlying Class A ordinary shares have been granted to the participants under the Public Company Plan, including 14,196,882 share options granted to participants under our 2017 PRC Plan in exchange for cancellation of awards previously granted to such participants under the 2017 PRC Plan.
-Pursuant to the Public Company Plan, the vesting condition for 15,160,094 share options granted thereunder will be fully satisfied upon completion of this offering.
+The awards representing 14,196,882 Class A ordinary shares issued under the 2017 PRC Plan will be fully replaced by the awards issued under the Public Company Plan before the completion of this offering, a total of 17,923,060 share options corresponding to 17,923,060 underlying Class A ordinary shares have been granted to the participants under the Public Company Plan, including 14,196,882 share options granted to participants under the 2017 PRC Plan in exchange for cancellation of awards previously granted to such participants under the 2017 PRC Plan.
+Pursuant to the Public Company Plan, the vesting condition for 14,849,482 share options granted thereunder will be fully satisfied upon completion of this offering.